JPMorgan CEO Jamie Dimon issues blunt warning about Trump’s tariffs

 The CEO of America’s largest bank warned shareholders on Monday that President Donald Trump’s sweeping tariffs will likely increase domestic inflation and contribute to the probability of a recession but, more direly, could hurt the U.S.’ economic alliances.

-Jamie Dimon, the CEO of JPMorgan Chase, said in his annual letter that the tariffs – a “significant and somewhat unprecedented force” have caused the company to “remain very cautious” about the financial future of the country.
+Jamie Dimon, the CEO of JPMorgan Chase called the tariffs a “significant and somewhat unprecedented forces” that have caused the company to “remain very cautious” about the financial future of the country.

-“We are likely to see inflationary outcomes, not only on imported goods but on domestic prices, as input costs rise and demand increases on domestic products,” Dimon wrote.
+“We are likely to see inflationary outcomes, not only on imported goods but on domestic prices, as input costs rise and demand increases on domestic products,” Dimon wrote in his annual letter.
 “Whether or not the menu of tariffs causes a recession remains in question, but it will slow down growth.”

 Dimon’s warning echoes that of Federal Reserve Chair Jerome Powell and other economists.